You can use this form to request an appointment.

 Once received, we will check the form details and confirm appointment times with you.

 We cannot guarantee an appointment without confirmation.

-Working from home has multiple benefits, as so many of us have come to realise this year.
+Working from home has multiple benefits.
 However, one major drawback is the lack of one-to-one connection with colleagues.
 A quick catch up at the water cooler, banter in the staff room at lunchtime, after-work drinks at a local bar – these are great opportunities to check in with team members to see how they are, how they’re feeling, and how they’re coping with things in work and in life in general.
 Because when it comes to mental health, it’s not always immediately apparent if someone is struggling.
-Indeed, this year we’re being reminded of this on Thursday 3rd December, which is International Day of Persons with Disabilities, the theme of which is ‘Not all disabilities are visible’.
+Indeed, this year we’re being reminded of this on 3rd December, which is International Day of Persons with Disabilities, the theme of which is ‘Not all disabilities are visible’.